 Many people dwell on the negative - what went wrong, what they want but don't have.
-You may find it hard to let go of a nasty remark from the person you are supporting, even though you know it's part of their condition.
-Thinking about these sorts of negatives over and over can contribute to a bad mood or even long-term depression.
-This activity helps you focus specifically on the positive.
+You may find it hard to let go of a nasty remark from the person you are supporting, even though you realize that it's due to their condition.
+Thinking about these sorts of negatives, over and over again, can put you in a bad mood.
+The following activity helps you focus specifically on things that are going right: